In today’s challenging economy, Government Agencies at all levels are faced with:

 - Improved productivity frees Help Desk technicians to resolve other critical business needs

 Patty’s team readily passed their 30% goal.
 They didn’t quite reduce problem resolution time down to two days—but that’s clearly in their sights for the future.
-The experience left them all feeling empowered and excited about where they could make a difference, who they could help.
-This project made life better for both the customers and workers.
+The experience left them all feeling empowered and excited about where they could make a difference and who they could help.